Sunday, May 19, 2024

 now sapphire as the i of a sufi—

-if one seeks
+if one spins

 to whisk a thicker roux